|Somatic Syndrome Disorders|

 Instructions for Credit

-StatPearls and ETSU adhere to ACCME Standards regarding commercial support of continuing medical education.
-It is the policy of StatPearls and ETSU that the faculty and planning committee disclose real or apparent conflicts of interest relating to the topics of this educational activity, that relevant conflict(s) of interest are resolved, and also that authors and editors will disclose any unlabeled/unapproved use of drug(s) or device(s) during their presentation.
+StatPearls and AKH adhere to provider standards regarding commercial support of continuing education.
+It is the policy of StatPearls and AKH that the faculty and planning committee disclose real or apparent conflicts of interest relating to the topics of this educational activity, that relevant conflict(s) of interest are resolved and also that authors and editors will disclose any unlabeled/unapproved use of drug(s) or device(s) during their presentation.
 Detailed disclosure will be made prior to starting the activity.

-The information provided at this CME/CE activity is for continuing education purposes only and is not meant to substitute for the independent medical/clinical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
+The information provided for this activity is for continuing education purposes only and is not meant to substitute for the independent medical/clinical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.

 The contributors and editors of StatPearls have attested that all associated media (images and video) have been legally cleared for use with this activity.
 All copyrights are reserved.